 During the assessment, team members are asked to list the team’s top strengths, growth opportunities and any significant impediments.
 Typically, these comments are part of the internal team discussion that happens during the retrospective, but the team may choose to share them with managers as part of the debrief.
 (Note that any comments in red come from stakeholders.)

 Finally, review the quantitative metrics, if available, to see how the hard delivery metrics align with how the team feels that they are doing.
 These are available if your company has chosen to integrate Rally, JIRA, HP or VersionOne with AgilityHealth®, or if the metrics have been entered manually by the ScrumMaster or AgilityHealth® Facilitator.

 Review Organizational Growth Items

 Issues that can be addressed within the team are labeled as Individual or Team Growth Items.
 The team will prioritize and work on these items on their own.
 Any issues that need to be addressed by leaders outside of the team are labeled as Organizational Growth Items.
 The team needs your help to resolve or escalate these items.
-You can pull these into a Multi-Team Growth Plan to be worked on over the next quarter.
+You can pull these into a Continuous Improvement Plan to be worked on over the next quarter.